splunk/vscode-extension-splunk-soar/README.md

 ## Contributing
 ### Requirements
 * `yarn` or `npm` installed
+* Open this repo in a clean VS Code workspace

 ### Running the Extension
 * Install the dependencies on the first run by executing in Terminal